siemens/CtrlppCheck/docs/contributor.md

 Errors will be thrown, if for a .ctl file no .xml can be found.
 If there is an error is in the .ctl file and no corresponding <error> in the .xml file the test will pass.
-if  no error is in the .ctl file and an <error> is in the .xml file a warning will be issued.
+If no error is in the .ctl file and an error is in the .xml file a warning will be issued.

 Testresults will be written to: "<project_dir>/log/CtrlppCheck/testscripts/suspiciousSemicolon.xml"